pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/metadata.md

 - Success/failure information, including any error encountered for failed datums
 - The directory structure of input data that was seen by the job.

-The primary and recommended way to view this information is via the Pachyderm Enterprise dashboard.
-However, the same information is available through the `pachctl inspect datum` and `pachctl list datum` commands or through their language client equivalents.
+This information is

-## Retrieving Datum Metadata Directly
+available through the `pachctl inspect datum` and `pachctl list datum` commands or through their language client equivalents.

-Once a pipeline has finished a job, you can access metadata about the datums processed during that job in the associated meta [system repo](../../reference/system_repos.md).
+Once a pipeline has finished a job, **you can access metadata about the datums processed during that job** in the associated meta [system repo](../../reference/system_repos.md).

 !!! example